 Specifies a remote computer.
 Show-EventLog displays the event logs from the specified computer in Event Viewer on the local computer.
 The default is the local computer.

-Type the NetBIOS name, an IP address, or a fully qualified domain name of a remote computer.
+Type the NetBIOS name, an Internet Protocol (IP) address, or a fully qualified domain name of a remote computer.

 This parameter does not rely on Windows PowerShell remoting.
-You can use the ComputerName parameter even if your computer is not configured to run remote commands.
+You can use the ComputerName parameter of Get-EventLog even if your computer is not configured to run remote commands.

-Type: String Parameter Sets: (All) Aliases: CN Required: False Position: 0 Default value: None Accept pipeline input: False Accept wildcard characters: False
+Type: String Parameter Sets: (All) Aliases: CN Required: False Position: 1 Default value: Local computer Accept pipeline input: False Accept wildcard characters: False

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 The Windows PowerShell command prompt returns as soon as Event Viewer opens.
 You can work in the current session while Event Viewer is open.